History of Airbus: 1970–2000: Airbus Industrie GIE

 In June 1997, John Weston, managing director of the defence division of British Aerospace (BAe), commented, "Europe ... is supporting three times the number of contractors on less than half the budget of the U.S." That reality prompted European governments to seek the merger of their defence manufacturers into a single entity.

 As early as 1995, DaimlerChrysler Aerospace (DASA), which had already consolidated most of Germany's aerospace and defence companies, and BAe, were reportedly eager to create a transnational company.
 The two companies also envisioned including the French company Aérospatiale—the other major European aerospace company—but only after its privatisation.
 One of the sticking points for the merger was the perceived need to transform Airbus Industrie from a consortium into a standalone company.
 Aérospatiale was vehemently opposed to this move, as a combined BAe/DASA would hold 57.9% of the new company, giving it effective control.

 Merger discussions began between BAe and DASA in July 1998, just as French participation became more likely with the announcement that Aérospatiale was to merge with the aerospace, defence and telecommunications division of the French conglomerate Matra, which would dilute the French government’s shareholding.
 A merger agreement was reached between BAe Chairman Richard Evans and DASA CEO Jürgen Schrempp in December 1998.
 However, when the General Electric Company put its defence electronics business, Marconi Electronic Systems (MES), up for sale on 22 December 1998, British Aerospace abandoned the DASA merger in favour of purchasing its British rival.
 Evans stated in 2004 that his fear had been that an American defence contractor would acquire MES and challenge the combined BAe/DASA.
 The merger of BAe and MES to form BAE Systems was announced on 19 January 1999 and completed on 30 November.

 DASA and the Spanish aircraft company Construcciones Aeronáuticas agreed to merge, signing a memorandum of understanding on 11 June 1999.
 On 14 October 1999, DASA agreed to merge with Aérospatiale-Matra to create the European Aeronautic Defence and Space Company.
-10 July 2000 was "day one" for the new company, which became the world's second-largest aerospace company after Boeing and the second-largest European arms manufacturer after BAE Systems.